jabraham17/evo/README.md

 - improve build system cross compaitabily and workiung out of the box fix libraru includes, things are included where they shouldnt due to overrides of LDLIBS
 - wasm
-- add better error handling to cli args, if i misspell one it should error